MichaelaBickish/student-workbook/src/reflections/wk3/quiz3.md

 **7.** What is the purpose of the `MVC` pattern?
 <!-- enter you answer in the space below -->
 ```
+This design pattern is a structure for keeping display and data separate to allow each to change without affecting the other.
 ```
 **8.** What is the job of the `Controller` in the `MVC` Pattern?
 <!-- enter you answer in the space below -->